6Hossam-Ali9/next_graphql_blog/README.md

 ## Technologies Used

 Nextjs, GraphQl and styles using Tailwind
-Also, used "Lodash" library for throttling my API request as hygraph has a very low number of requests, and "moment" library for formatting the dates
+Also, used "Lodash" library for throttling my API requests as hygraph has a very low number of requests just use it on each request in the dev mode, and "moment" library for formatting the dates

 ## Usage